fengyuanchen/cropperjs/docs/api/cropper-element.md

 - **Syntax**: `$getShadowRoot()`
 - **Returns**:
-  - Type: `ShadowRoot | null`
+  - Type: `ShadowRoot`
-  - The shadow root if any.
+  - The shadow root.

 Outputs the shadow root of the element, even if its mode is `"closed"`.